-The team of Toppluva AB, the developers of a mobile game Grand Mountain Adventure with a top-down perspective, talked about the development of their title, its idea, technical decision, camera work, and more.
+The team of Toppluva AB talked about the development of their mobile game Grand Mountain Adventure, its idea, technical decision, camera work, and more.

 80lv: Could you introduce yourself to us?
 What projects have you worked on and how did you actually get into game development?